 Dosage form specific issues:

 • Lactose: Some products may contain lactose; allergic reactions possible in patients with severe milk protein allergy.
-Use with caution in patients with severe hypersensitivity to milk proteins; use of the Canadian product is contraindicated in patients with severe milk protein allergy.
+Use with caution in patients with severe hypersensitivity to milk proteins.

 • Appropriate use: Do not use for acute episodes of COPD or for acute bronchospasm; always prescribe with an inhaled short-acting beta2-agonist (eg, albuterol) and educate patient on appropriate use.
 Upon initiation of the combination inhaler, use of short-acting beta2-agonists should be limited to treat acute symptoms.
 Do not initiate in patients with significantly worsening, potentially life-threatening, or acutely deteriorating COPD.
 Do not increase the dose or frequency beyond what is recommended.

 FEV1, FVC, and/or other pulmonary function tests; serum potassium, serum glucose; blood pressure, heart rate; CNS stimulation.
 Monitor for increased use of short-acting beta2-agonist inhalers; may be marker of a deteriorating condition.
 Monitor for changes in risk factors (eg, environmental exposure, smoking status).

 Pregnancy Risk Factor

 Animal reproduction studies have not been conducted with this combination.
 Refer to individual monographs.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)